 The Captain fiddled with one of the many jeweled rings and started to sound off a small incantation.

 “Ves arlure comos sae”

-The ring started to give the hand wearing it a faint glow of green energy.
-As his hand reached its brightest he pressed it against Mesca’s head.
+The ring started to give a hand-wearing it a faint glow of green energy.
+As his hand reached its brightest, he pressed it against Mesca’s head.

 “No, all wins were by chance.
 I had no external pressure towards the games.”